dailymotion/oplog/README.md

 * `OPLOGD_INGEST_PASSWORD`: See `--ingest-password`
 * `OPLOGD_OBJECT_URL`: See `--object-url`

-## UDP API
+## Producer API: UDP and HTTP

-To send operations to the agent, a UDP datagram containing a JSON object must be crafted and sent on the agent's UDP port (8042 by default).
+To send operations to the agent you can either send a UDP datagram or a HTTP POST request containing a JSON object.

+The default port for both protocol is 8042.

+The HTTP request must be a POST on `/` with `application/json` as `Content-Type`.

-The format of the message is as follow:
+The format of the JSON object is as follow:

 ```javascript
 {